Location

 25.76705

-An active outdoor exercise environment with a fenced Flex Court, mini-pitch soccer, body-weight fitness equipment, a running track, spectator seating, and artwork by Bony Ramirez.
+An active outdoor exercise destination, located between SW 7th and 8th Streets, with a fenced Flex Court, mini-pitch soccer, body-weight fitness equipment, a running track, spectator seating, and artwork by Dominican artist Bony Ramirez.

 Between SW 7th and SW 8th Street